What you should know

 - Write down the correct date, time, and location of your surgery.

 - You may need blood or urine tests.
 You may also need imaging tests, such as x-rays, an ultrasound, or a CT scan.
-Ask your caregiver for more information about any tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery: